 Notify patients about their privacy rights and how their information can be used

 Continue implementing privacy procedures for its practice and hospital

 Train employees so that they understand and abide by the privacy procedures

-In support of federal Health Insurance Portability and Accountability Act (HIPAA) statutes, we have prepared two documents that outline our policies regarding your medical records - a one-page privacy practice summary and a complete, nine-page document detailing our privacy standards.
+We have prepared two documents that outline our policies regarding your medical records - a two-page privacy practice summary and a complete, five-page document detailing our privacy standards.
 The documents are available in PDF format in the "Related Resources" section on this page.
 We have also included a link to a frequently asked questions page for your quick reference.